 5 Things Your Estimate Should Include

-Carefully review the estimate to ensure everything you discussed during the estimate preparation visit is included.
+Carefully review the paint estimate to ensure everything you discussed during the paint estimate preparation visit is included.
 If anything is missing or if you think of something you missed during the inspection, bring it to their attention immediately, as it may affect the scope of work or cost projections.

 There is more that goes into painting your home than applying the paint.
 As with most painting projects, the care with which the surface is prepared will determine the quality of the finished product.